 - HealthyPlace.com provides various reports about co-occurring disorders, including one on its growing prevalence and another on the comparison of individuals diagnosed first with a mental illness then substance use, versus those being treated for substance use and then being diagnosed with a mental illness.
 It addresses the presence of depression and substance use in an individual as well as treatment for various co-occurring disorders.
 It offers chat rooms, forums, definitions, medication information, books, support groups, and more.

 - Evidence-Based Practices, SAMHSA

 - This site, sponsored by the federal Substance Abuse and Mental Health Services Administration (SAMHSA) offers information about co-occurring disorders and integrated dual disorders treatment, including resources, training, consultation and support, and selected articles.
 There are separate sections for consumers as well as family and supporters.

-- Mental Health Connections, a joint project of the Health District of Northern Larimer County and SummitStone Health Partners, offers information on mental health and substance abuse, as well as referrals to local counselors, treatment programs, classes, support groups and other services.
+- Mental Health Connections, a joint project of the Health District of Northern Larimer County and SummitStone Health Partners, offers information on mental health and substance use, as well as referrals to local counselors, treatment programs, classes, support groups, and other services.

 - Search for a Mental Health Care Provider, HealthInfoSource.com

 - Search this site for a therapist or other mental health professional in greater Fort Collins.